Reference

 Text

-dollarlint found 8 issues in 3 files after 180ms
+dollarlint found 8 issues (2 parsing, 6 validation) in 3 files after 180ms

 invalid.json